 Knox is credited as the impetus behind IUPUI’s reclassification of its men’s basketball program to Division I the year after his graduation.
 He was inducted into the IUPUI Athletics Hall of Fame in 2004.
 In 2016, Knox was recognized as IUPUI Men’s Basketball Legend as the first athlete to receive the honor.

 RICK LEFEBVRE | STRENGTH AND CONDITIONING COACH

-Rick Lefebvre returned to North Texas in August of 2017 to be the Mean Green women's basketball team's first-ever strength and conditioning coach.
+Rick Lefebvre returned to North Texas on August 1, 2017, to become the program’s first-ever full-time strength and conditioning coach.

 Lefebvre spent five seasons, from 2006-2011, as the Mean Green men’s basketball strength and conditioning coach.
 During that time he also worked with women’s basketball, which is where he built a relationship with women’s coach Jalie Mitchell when she was an assistant under Shanice Stephens and Karen Aston.